 7:270-AP1 – Dispensing Medication

-If so, ask the health care provider to complete a “School Medicine Authorization Form.”
-This form must be completed and given to the school before the school will store or dispense any medication and before your child may possess asthma medication or an EpiPen®.
-A prescription label may be substituted for the prescriber’s portion for asthma inhaler medication and the student does not keep an inhaler in the health office and only self carries the medication.
-All medication to be given by school staff must have a “School Medication Authorization Form” on file for the current school year; no exceptions.
+If so, ask the health care provider to complete a “School Medication Authorization Form.”
+This form must be completed and given to the school before the school will store or dispense any medication and before your child may possess asthma medication or an epinephrine auto-injector.

 If a student is on a medication indefinitely, the parent/guardian must file a new “School Medication Authorization Form” every year.

 Bring the medication to the school office.
 If the medicine is for asthma or is an epinephrine auto-injector, a student may keep possession of it for immediate use at the student’s discretion: (1) while in school, (2) while at a school-sponsored activity, (3) while under the supervision of school personnel, or (4) before or after normal school activities, such as while in before-school or after-school care on school-operated property.
 105 ILCS 5/22-30(e).

 For asthma inhalers, provide the prescription label.
 Bring either prescription medication to the school in the original package or appropriately labeled container.
 The container shall display:

 Medication name and dosage

 Dates to be taken